ChrisTitusTech/winutil/README.md

 # Chris Titus Tech's Windows Utility

-This Utility is a compilation of windows tasks I perform on each Windows system I use.
+This Utility is a compilation of Windows tasks I perform on each Windows system I use.
 It is meant to streamline *installs*, debloat with *tweaks*, troubleshoot with *config*, and fix Windows *updates*.
-I am extremely picky on any contributions to keep this project clean and efficient.
+I am extremely picky about any contributions to keep this project clean and efficient.

 ![screen-install](screen-install.png)

 ## Usage:

-Requires you to launch PowerShell or Windows Terminal As ADMINISTRATOR!
+Requires you to launch PowerShell or Windows Terminal As **ADMINISTRATOR!**
-The recommended way is to right click on the start menu and select (PowerShell As Admin *Windows 10* - Windows Terminal As Admin *Windows 11*)
+The recommended way is to right-click on the start menu and select (PowerShell As Admin *Windows 10* - Windows Terminal As Admin *Windows 11*)

 Launch Command: